-Thomas H. Culhane, Ph.D., Founder & Board President
+Thomas H. Culhane, Ph.D.

 Janice has a background in alternative education and a career in vertical aeroponics.
 With an interest in finding a more sensible and natural alternative to the minerals currently used in hydroponics and aeroponics, Janice is one of the founding members of Solar CITIES.
 She has been active in several youth organizations and volunteers her time in support of refugee efforts in the U.S. and abroad.
 Janice enjoys teaching people of all ages how to combine old world skills with modern simple technologies.
 Her passion is in helping people to help themselves.

 As the owner of Adragone Aeroponics, located in Gap, PA, Jody currently manages a 10,000 square foot vertical aeroponic greenhouse farm.
-She has a passionate desire to leave a better world was instilled by a childhood spent on the family farm.
+She has a passionate desire to leave a better world that was instilled by a childhood spent on the family farm.

 Receiving the 1st Solar CITIES Puxin 10 cu. meter concrete biodigester in North America on her homestead in Glenmoore in 2014 was the catalyst for being a co-founder of Solar CITIES.
 Using the biodigester for manure management for her Miniature Jersey Cows seemed a natural extension of her “leave it better” philosophy – keeping the closed loop system at work on the homestead farm.

-Jody and her family uses the fertilizer from the biodigester to amend and rejuvenate the soil in the fields used to create the hay eaten by the cows.
+Jody and her family use the fertilizer from the biodigester to amend and rejuvenate the soil in the fields used to create the hay eaten by the cows.
 Welcoming visitors to the farm to visit the “baby dragon”, pet the cows and learn some gardening tips.

 Passionate, idealistic, and dedicated, he is always willing to learn from a variety of stakeholders and environments.
 He believes in the power of architecture, design, and planning as a social and cultural instigator.
 As Leonel says, “Architects and planners should be agents of progress and enhancement.
 We are all in this together, so we need to start acting and working like it!”

 Sharon Whiteside is an International Sales Associate at Green Magic Homes in Toronto, Canada and Panama.
 Not only does she bring her years of experience in sales and marketing, but as an experienced board member and Fundraising Chair of both the Brain Tumour Foundation of Canada and the Foundation Fighting Blindness, Sharon brings her skills and knowledge for successful fundraising with a focus on good governance needed to build a strong financial foundation for any organization.

 Jason Mesiarik is a Commercial Learning Leader with DLL, a Certified Carnegie Trainer, and owner of Four Sisters Farm in Chester County.
 He describes himself as a “grower” planting the seeds that feed and empower the world one person at a time.
 Jason has a background in telecommunications with AT&T, MCI, and Verizon and brings a wealth of knowledge and training in all aspects of social media marketing and sales.

-Christopher Rockefeller Lindstrom, Board Member
+Christopher Rockefeller Lindstrom